SQAbin/StructGen/README.md

 ---

 This README provides an overview of StructGen, including setup instructions for the environment and dataset, a quick start guide, and citation information.
-StructGen leverages UML activity diagrams to enhance function-level code generation by incorporating a designing phase and a coding phase, aiming to improve code quality and accuracy through structured design representation.